Neuropathic pain is discomfort brought about by injury or impairment to the nerves.

 - Intense pain from something that usually triggers a certain degree of pain.

 It is important to note that neuropathic pain can originate from 1 or several nerves.
-The type of pain that arises and where it occurs is based on the nerves that are affected.
+In addition, the type of pain that arises and where it occurs is based on the nerves that are affected.

 Management of neuropathic pain

-If a health condition is responsible for neuropathic pain, it is vital to ensure that the disease is properly treated.
+If a health condition is responsible for neuropathic pain, it is vital to ensure proper treatment of the the disease.

-Both over-the-counter and prescription pain medications can work in alleviating neuropathic pain.
-In case these are not effective, antidepressants or anti-seizure drugs are given which work by disrupting the pain signals to the brain.
+Generally, both over-the-counter and prescription pain medications can work in alleviating neuropathic pain.
+In case these are not effective, the doctor provides antidepressants or anti-seizure drugs which work by disrupting the pain signals to the brain.

 Other treatment options include: